RafaelGSS/bench-node/README.md

 });
 ```

-This module uses V8 deoptimization to ensure that the code block is not optimized away, producing accurate benchmarks.
+This module uses V8 deoptimization to helps that the code block is not optimized away, producing accurate benchmarks -- But, not realistics.
 See the [Writing JavaScript Microbenchmark Mistakes](#TODO) section for more details.

 ```bash
 $ node --allow-natives-syntax my-benchmark.js